Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Temporal Fractional Regularity of Stochastic Kinetic Solutions

 where $J_\theta$ is again an approximation to $\delta_0(\x)$ that is a smooth non-negative function with support on $B_\theta(\mathbf{0})$ and unit mass.
 Let $\eta_\rho: \mathbb{R} \to \mathbb{R}$ continue to be as in the construction given in (\ref{eq:eta_construction}).

 Integrating above from $0$ to $T - \Delta t$ in $t$, we have the expression:

-Notice that, though the test function $\varphi$ depends on $u(t + \Delta t)$, in the stochastic integral above, one can integrate first in $s$ so that all the integrals are adapted and well-defined either in the Lebesgue--Stieljes sense or, more generally, in the It\^o sense.
+Notice that, though the test function $\varphi$ depends on $u(\cdot,t + \Delta t)$, one can integrate first in $s$ in the stochastic integral above so that all the integrals are adapted and well-defined either in the Lebesgue--Stieljes sense or, more generally, in the It\^o sense.

-On the left-hand side of \eqref{8.1a}, from the presence of $\eta'_\rho(\xi - u(t))$ in the definition of $\varphi$, we expect that $\LL H(\xi - u(t)), \varphi\RR \to 0$ as $\rho \to 0$.
+On the left-hand side of \eqref{8.1a}, from the presence of $\eta'_\rho(\xi - u(\cdot,t))$ in the definition of $\varphi$, we expect that $\LL H(\xi - u(\cdot,t)), \varphi\RR \to 0$ as $\rho \to 0$.
 We have the following estimate:

 For the right-hand side of \eqref{8.1a}, we first note that, as remarked previously,